ScottG489/scottg489.github.io/src/content/posts/conjob.md

   -e CONTAINER_RUNTIME=sysbox_runc \
   scottg489/conjob
 ```
-The [Sysbox](https://github.com/nestybox/sysbox) runtime is perfect for running docker in docker and is really the
+The [Sysbox](https://github.com/nestybox/sysbox) runtime is perfect for running docker-in-docker and is really the
 underlying technology that made this project feasible. *Note that you'll need to have the [Sysbox runtime installed](https://github.com/nestybox/sysbox#installation)
 for this to work.*

-There are plenty of other configuration options as well such as auth, job limits, and container registry login.
-For a full
+There are plenty of other configuration options as well such as auth, job limits, and container registry login for using
+a container registry other than [Docker Hub](https://hub.docker.com/) (e.g. [GitHub Container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)).
-list of all configuration options see the [default-config.yml](https://github.com/ScottG489/conjob/blob/master/default-config.yml)
+For a full list of all configuration options see the [default-config.yml](https://github.com/ScottG489/conjob/blob/master/default-config.yml)
 file.

 ## Wrapping up